 How to test external traffic channels for your Amazon business

-However, if you’re just starting out with driving traffic to Amazon, you’re better off keeping things simple.
+However, if you’re just starting to drive traffic to Amazon, you’re better off keeping things simple.

 Our advice is to choose one traffic channel that seems promising to you.
 Try it out, and make sure you track your results (using Google Analytics or the Facebook Pixel).

 Spend a small amount of money on your experiment, and re-evaluate as soon as you have results.
 If your test worked – great.
 It’s time to double down.
 You want to put all your effort into extracting as much value as possible from this channel.